MileHacker Logo

 Tour Buses & Boats

 Lübeck offers a red double-decker hop-on-hop-off bus tour for major sights.
 Popular boat tours on the Trave River provide scenic views of the Old Town.
-Both are for sightseeing, not daily transit.
+Each of them are for sightseeing, not daily transit.

 No Unique Local Transit